h-havenga/jekyll/README.md

-## Disclaimer This is a personal blog, all views are my own.
+## Disclaimer: This is a personal blog, all views are my own.
 The site was build with Jekyll and the minima theme with some slight configurations.
 No one is stopping you from publishing the theme as is on your own blog, but that would be pretty unoriginal.
 Be creative.